rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ### Exercise 5: Implementing Azure AD integration features in AD DS

-## Unable to do remaining steps in Task 1 due to Microsoft change to Licensing of Premium plans - Skip to Task 2
+## Unable to do exercise 5 due to Microsoft change to Licensing of Premium plans - Skip to Exercise 6

-Task 5: Install and register the Azure AD Password Protection proxy service and DC agent - You can install but will be unable to register <BR>
+### If you want to see how to install the Azure AD Password Protection service on-premise do Task 5: Install and register the Azure AD Password Protection proxy service and DC agent - You can install but will be unable to register

 Skip Task 6: Enable password protection in Azure <br>

-Ensure you do Exercise 6: Cleaning up <BR>
+## Ensure you do Exercise 6: Cleaning up

+### Exercise 6: Cleaning up

+Task 1: Uninstall Azure AD Connect <br>
+Step 3: Double click Microsoft Entra Connect Sync <br>
 ## Module 03:  Managing Windows Servers

 ## Exercise 1: Implementing and using remote server administration